zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/temporary-table.md

 ### 🛠️ Creation & Lifecycle

+* [TemporaryTableAppendSql](#temporarytableappendsql) — append a hardcoded SQL statement right after the temporary table is created (for example, to add a custom index or run any SQL you want).
 * [TemporaryTableCreate](#temporarytablecreate) — control whether the temporary table should be explicitly created
 * [TemporaryTableCreateAndDrop](#temporarytablecreateanddrop) — control whether the temporary table should be explicitly created
 * [TemporaryTablePersist](#temporarytablepersist) — keep the temporary table alive after the operation (for debugging/inspection)